Make-School-Courses/FEW-1.2-JavaScript-Foundations/README.md

 During this course you will build three games with the mindset of someone working on, maintaining, and updating a codebase that you are responsible for.
 Along the way you will work with many core features of the JavaScript language.

+The course will cover foundational JavaScript, debugging JavaScript and working with various JavaScript Libraries to build applications and games.
+Classes and Object Oriented Programming (OOP) are introduced with a closer look at how OOP is uniquely implemented in JavaScript.

 ### Why you should take this class

 JavaScript is one of the most important languages in use today.
 You work with itt daily in everything you interact with from web sites, to mobile applications, to embedded IoT devices.
 Applications built with JavaScript have the highest potential impact and lowest barrier to entry.
 If you want to create an application and put in front of the widest array of users you'll probably want to built it with JavaScript.